xlwings/xlwings/docs/quickstart.rst

 Quickstart
 ==========

-This guide assumes you have already installed xlwings.
+This guide assumes you have xlwings already installed.
 If that's not the case, head over to :ref:`installation`.

 Interact with Excel from Python
 -------------------------------